ketch/nodepy/paper.md

 # Summary

-Ordinary differential equations are used to model a vast range of physical and other phenomena.
+Ordinary differential equations (ODEs) are used to model a vast range of physical and other phenomena.
 They also arise in the discretization of partial differential equations.
 In most cases, solutions of differential equations must be approximated by numerical methods.
 The study of the properties of numerical methods for ODEs comprises an important and large body of knowledge.  `NodePy` is a software package for designing and studying the properties of numerical ODE solvers.
-For the most important classes of methods, `Nodepy` can automatically assess their stability, accuracy, and many other properties.
+For the most important classes of methods, `NodePy` can automatically assess their stability, accuracy, and many other properties.

 # Statement of need